 How Much Longer Do You Plan to Live in Your Current Home?

 Are you remodeling or renovating with the intention of staying in your home ?
 Do you think you will be moving within the next three to four years?
 With a broken appliance, repair or replacement are the two obvious choices, but just how much you can invest in your kitchen will be based on your plans.

 Is it Possible to Pair the Unit with Your Other Appliances?

 Mismatched appliances are unattractive to the majority of homeowners and buyers.
 Although you will want to replace only one part of a group of appliances, you will likely be better off to wait until the other appliances near the end of their lifespans and replace all of them at the same time.

 Is the Broken Appliance in Question Under the Manufacturer’s Warranty?

 If the broken appliance is still under warranty, you could be able to schedule repair, or replace the kitchen appliance free of charge.
-While most manufacturer’s offer a 1-year warranty, you can use our useful guide to decide whether your appliance is covered or if it isn’t.
+While most manufacturer’s offer a warranty, you can use our useful guide to decide whether your appliance is covered or if it isn’t.

 Is This the First Time It Has Needed Repair?

 Several expensive repairs are one sign that it is time to replace the old kitchen appliance, as the probability of future repair is high.
 Consider the 50 percent rule: If the cost of the repair service is over half of the total value of a brand new appliance, think about replacing it.